contextgeneric/contextgeneric.dev/content/_index.md

 `Greeter` via delegation of `GreeterComponent` to `GreetHello`, which implements `Greeter` given that `Person` implements `HasField<symbol!("name"), Field: Display>`.
+That is a lot of indirection going on!

 Hopefully by the end of this tutorial, you have gotten a sense of how it is like to program in CGP.